middletemplelibrary/history-of-the-library/README.md

 ## Lighting
 Lighting would always been an issue.
 Back when the Library was in Parliament Chamber, lit by oil lamps.
 There was a petition for lunch in hall outside of term time, and added into the petition was also the request of opening the Library during the evening and lighting it.
 <br /><br />
-The Victorian library was a big space, so lighting here was again a concern.
+The Victorian library was a large space, so lighting here was again a concern.
 The Library originally installed gas lighting, with many people at this time still preferring natural lighting and candles.
 Middle Temple was late to adopt electric lighting, and it wasn’t until 1894 the first electric light was installed in the Library by Strode & Co.
 A letter dated 1899 shows evidence of an inspection taking place where it seems that all light fixtures and fuses were in ‘good order’ apart from in the smoking room which required a fix.
 <br /><br />
 In 1971 too the Library updated its lighting, this time in the modern building.
 This lighting included a combination of tungsten-halogen, mercury discharge and fluorescent lighting.